 That's great, except, according to our route, we don't want to go to the station.
 We actually want to intercept the light blue line labelled " 009° " (the "9 degree radial") coming from the station.
 How do we do that?
 Simple.
 Set the OBS to 9.
 When we fly across the radial, the needle will center, and the flag will say FROM.
 This tells us: "flying at a heading of 9° will lead you directly away from

-VOR1 OBS \Rightarrow 009
+VOR1 OBS ⇒ 009

 3All important actions and events will be given in the margin.
-This should provide a nice summary of the flight, uncluttered by the verbiage of the text.
+This should provide a nice summary the station", which is what we want.
+At that point we'll turn right to a heading of